Basketball at the 2018 Commonwealth Games – Women's tournament

 The women's basketball tournament at the 2018 Commonwealth Games was held on the Gold Coast, Australia from April 5 to 15.
 The basketball competition was held at three venues: Cairns Convention Centre in Cairns, Townsville Entertainment and Convention Centre in Townsville for the preliminaries and the Gold Coast Convention and Exhibition Centre on the Gold Coast for the finals.
 This was the second time that the basketball competition was held at the Commonwealth Games.
 A total of eight women's competed (96 athletes, at 12 per team) in each respective tournament.
+Australia won the gold medal, defeating England in the final.
+New Zealand won the bronze medal.

 Qualification

 A total of eight women's teams qualified to compete at the games.
 At least four out of the six Commonwealth regions were considered to be represented in each tournament, if possible.
 For the home nations, each country may compete, however the ranking of Great Britain was given to the home nation with the most players on the team.
 The teams were officially confirmed on July 28, 2017.